tninesling/Research/README.md

 Author: Taylor Ninesling

 ### Package overview: ###
+This package was created as part of an ongoing research project in the Hofstra Computer Science department involving NLP and text summarization/comparison techniques.

 This package contains classes to:
 1) Serialize and Deserialize Sports Data to and from JSON
 2) Parse the Category_Coding.xlsx spreadsheet and add categories to existing